jitsi-contrib/jitsi-kubernetes-operator/interfaceJitsi.md

 ```
-* "backgroundImageUrl": link of background image ( during conference )
+* "backgroundImageUrl": background image ( during conference )
-* "premeetingBackground": link of background image for premeeting page (where you enter your name to join the meeting)
+* "premeetingBackground": background image of premeeting page (where you enter your name to join the meeting)
-* "virtualBackgrounds": link of virtual background images
+* "virtualBackgrounds": list of suggested virtual background images